tomography/adonis/README.rst

 ======
-Adonis
+Censor
 ======

-Adonis is a unit-testing library for scientific data.
+Censor is a unit-testing library for scientific data.

 Features